 The Graduate School is pleased to offer the Dissertation Completion Award to support outstanding domestic or international doctoral students who are in the final stages of their dissertations.
-This award is offered on a quarterly basis, and is useful in situations where graduate assistantship opportunities do not exist or where grant funding is insufficient to fund the student’s final term.
-The intent of this award is to enable students to focus on research and writing with the goal of improving the quality of their work and expediting time to degree completion.
+This award is offered on a quarterly basis, and is available only in situations where graduate assistantship opportunities do not exist or where grant funding is insufficient to fund the student’s final term.

 There are two versions of this award: the Thesis Completion Award (for master’s students) and the Dissertation Completion Award (for doctoral students).

 This award may not accompany a graduate assistantship, fellowship, or any tuition support from the college, academic unit, or external training grant.